wnelis/SensorDrivers/README.md

 In this repository a few drivers for sensors are collected.
 The drivers are written in Python3, and are developed, tested and used on various models of a Raspberry Pi.

+### BH1750.py

+File BH1750_rpi.py contains a class definition for the ROHM BH1750 sensor.
+This sensor measures the light intensity.
+The resolution can be set to 0.5, 1 or 4 [lx], while the sensitivity (that is the measuring time) can be set to a value in the range 31..254.
+Property range returns the minimal and the maximal intensity which can be measured.
+The maximum is a function of both the resolution and the sensitivity.
+This version of the sensor driver is used on a Raspberry Pi.

 ### BMEP280.py

 File BMEP280_rpi.py contains a class definition for the Bosch BMP280 sensor, as well as a class definition for the Bosch BME280 sensor.
 The latter driver also includes a method to retrieve the current dew point temperature, which is calculated from the current temperature and the current relative humidity.